Eligibility for Admission

 All international students who have been admitted to a program of full-time study at the University of Miami need to enter the U.S. on a student visa.
 To apply for an F-1 visa, you must provide the U.S. Embassy or Consulate with a Form I-20 or DS-2019, passport, statement of funds, and other documents as required by the U.S. Embassy or Consulate.
 Please visit the International Student and Scholar Services (ISSS) website for further information regarding visas, travel, pre-arrival information, etc. The Form I-20 or DS-2019 can only be issued after you have been admitted and have submitted proof of adequate financial support for your studies and living expenses.
 For questions regarding issuance of the Form I-20 or DS-2019, please contact your individual department.

-Unless a leave of absence has been requested and approved, students who have not been continuously enrolled must request readmission.
+Students who have not been continuously enrolled must request readmission and adhere to the readmission deadlines outlined in the Academic Calendar.
+Students returning from a Leave of Absence must request readmission.
 Contact the appropriate program office well in advance of registration.
 If additional college work has been completed elsewhere since the last enrollment at the University of Miami, an official transcript of this will be required.
 Recency of credit hour rules will apply.
-The application for readmission to the Graduate School may be found on the graduate school's website.
-If you are an applicant for readmission and also an international student, please contact the International Student and Scholar Services at email@example.com and 305-284-2928.
+The application for readmission to the Graduate School may be found on the Graduate School website.
+If you are an applicant for readmission and also an international student, please contact International Student and Scholar Services at email@example.com and 305-284-2928.

 Dual Degree and Accelerated Degree Programs